hydro-informatics/hydro-informatics.github.io/pages/numerics/calibration.md

  1. Hydraulic calibration (and validation), which compares modeled water surface levels, flow velocities or bed shear stress with observation data.
  1. Morphological calibration and validation compares simulated with observed terrain change rates (not applicable here because it was not applied in the model).

+## What next?

+Once the model is calibrated, it can be used to simulate flood hydrographs to assess the stability of river engineering features and the river landscape or inundation area.
+Moreover, the [habitat quality of rivers for target fish species](https://pubs.er.usgs.gov/publication/70121265) can be assessed as a function of water depth, flow velocity, and grain size (and other parameters).
+There is even special software to perform these tasks, such as [CASiMiR](http://www.casimir-software.de/ENG/index_eng.html) (commercial) or [River Architect](https://riverarchitect.github.io).